 Historically, brushing and flossing as well as fluoride and basic dentistry are very much brand new.
 Even in modern day countries these techniques did not become popular till sometime in the 1930’s.
 Despite this many ancient people lived similar life spans to modern day and maintained most of their teeth in a normal state.
 This is partially because the dietary differences of modern sugars and grains which have been shown to weaken tooth enamel, but oral care was still important to many ancient cultures.
 Oil pulling, also known as Kavala Graha, is one of these techniques as well as the closely related Gandusha wherein the mouth if filled completely with the oil instead of swishing.
 In the Ayruvedic health traditions there exist bodily energies called doshas.
 These determine one’s physical, mental, and physiological characteristics as well as their vulnerability towards diseases.
 Different factors can upset this balance such as strained or stressful relationships, unhealthy diet, and even the weather.
 According to tradition upsetting this balance leaves the individual more susceptible to disease.
 Oil pulling is one of the techniques used to bring balance to these “doshas”.

 The basics behind oil pulling is the idea, like in oil based skin cleansing, to dissolve materials and bacteria in the mouth into an oil.
 This is because most harmful bacteria in the mouth are simple one-celled organisms which are covered in a lipid, or fatty, membrane that binds to the oils.
-Generally coconut, sunflower, or sesame oil are used to cut into the plaques on gums and teeth and are swished through the mouth for twenty minutes before being rinsed out.
+Generally coconut, sunflower, or sesame oil are used to cut into the plaques on gums and teeth and are swished through the mouth for twenty minutes before being rinsed out, we highly recommend against using cbd oils for oil pulling.
+Our Readers and personal experience has found that cbd e-liquid also do help with pain management.
 One to two teaspoons of the oil substance is placed into the mouth and then swished about for the allotted time, afterwards the oil is spit from the mouth and then rinsed with warm water for a few minutes to remove traces of the oily substances.
 Normal brushing and then flossing is recommended afterwards for the highest benefits.

-Interestingly enough, many claim that oil pulling is also effective against of large amount of other body issues besides that of oral health.
+Interestingly enough, many claim that oil pulling is also effective against of large amount of other body issues besides that of oral health as well as anxiety relief.
 The idea here lies in the fact that the mouth is the easiest way for bacteria, disease, and toxins to enter the body and by removing them from the mouth before they enter the blood stream many maladies can be alleviated as well as increased function of the organs such as the kidneys, liver, stomach, heart, lungs, and any other part of the body that must deal with these foreign and harmful toxic materials.

 The senses are also said to be enhanced by continuous use of oil pulling, as it rejuvenates the cavities of the face where most senses are located.
 Reports of increased taste, smell, breathing, hearing, and even eye sight are common as the oils purify and cleanse the hollow cavities inside the head.
 Those suffering from bad breath, dry face and skin, dulled senses, fatigue and exhaustion, loss of taste, impaired vision, and sore throat have seen improvements through the use of oil pulling.